dolittle-obsolete/Learning/Documentation/_index.md

 [**Learn how to develop using Dolittle.**]({{< ref setup >}})

-### Event-driven
+### Event Driven Architecture
-Dolittle is based on [Event Drive Architecture](https://en.wikipedia.org/wiki/Event-driven_architecture)(EDA).
-This means that the software´s current state is derived from sequential, incremental changes (events) that have happened within the application.
+Dolittle is based on [Event Drive Architecture](https://en.wikipedia.org/wiki/Event-driven_architecture) (EDA).
+This is an approach to system/application design that focusses on the handling, sending, processing and persistence of events.
+An event is defined as “something interesting that has happened in your system” and most usually represents a state change or a notification.

+EDA promotes loose coupling because the producers of events do not know about subscribers that are listening to this event.
+This makes an Event-Driven Architecture more suited to today’s distributed applications than the traditional request-response model.

 ### Microservice
 At the heart of Dolittle sits the notion of decoupling.
 This makes it possible to take a system and break it into small focused components